 Michael J Anderson, choral

-Dr. Michael J Anderson is the Director of Choral and Vocal Studies and Head of the Department of Music, in the school of Theatre & Music at the University of Illinois at Chicago.
+Dr. Michael J Anderson is the Director of Choral and Vocal Studies in the school of Theatre & Music at the University of Illinois at Chicago.
 He holds the D.M.A. degree from the University of Colorado, and the M.MusEd and B.MusEd degrees from Georgia State University.
 He began his career as the Director of Choral Music at Tucker High School in Tucker, Georgia.

 Dr. Anderson was re-elected President of the International Federation for Choral Music (IFCM) in August 2014.
 IFCM’s mission is to "build world-wide projects that facilitate the sharing of cultures and opportunities through choral music."
 He serves on the Board of Directors of Bella Voce, "Chicago’s premiere a cappella vocal ensemble," and also sits on the Board of Advisors for the School of Music at Georgia State University.